McIntireEvan/rasp-pi-room-temp/README.md

 ## Parts Needed

-- Raspberry Pi (Any version should work, this runs fine on a Raspberry Pi 1 Revision 2) running latest Raspbian
+- Raspberry Pi (Any version with 512mb or more of RAM should work, this runs fine on a Raspberry Pi 1 Revision 2) running latest Raspbian
 - USB Wifi Adapter if the Pi doesn't support WiFi
 - DHT22 Sensor
 - 10k Ohm resistor (should come with the sensor)